 Tillerson’s 2016 salary was $24.3 million, making him 29th on The New York Times’ list of 200 highest-paid CEOs of 2016.
 He has an estimated net worth of $150 million, NBC News reports.

-Tillerson will retire from ExxonMobil at the end of the year, the company announced on December 14 and Darren Woods will replace him on January 1, 2017.
+Tillerson retired from ExxonMobil at the end of 2016, the company announced on December 14 and Darren Woods replaced him on January 1, 2017.
 The Washington Post reported that he has a $69.5 million pension plan and Exxon stock worth about $218 million.

 On December 11, after an interview on Fox News, Trump tweeted that Tillerson “is a world class player and dealmaker.”